 The Lake Michigan Shoreline is comprised of 51 assessment units which span the entire 64 miles of contiguous Illinois Lake Michigan shoreline (excluding harbors and harbor entrances).
-The length of all Lake Michigan Shoreline assessment units were recalculated in 2014 based on the USGS high resolution (1:24,000 scale) National Hydrography Dataset (see Appendix D).
-Lake Michigan Shoreline is assessed for primary contact use using beach closure data collected at beaches within the 51 assessment units, in Lake and Cook counties.
+The Lake Michigan Shoreline is assessed for primary contact use using beach closure data collected at beaches within the 51 assessment units, in Lake and Cook counties.
 The closures are determined from E. coli bacteria samples collected by municipal and county agencies that manage the beaches.